 The Autonomous Golf Cart is a multi-disciplinary project which aims to combine the expertise of students from Computer Science, Electrical Engineering and Mechanical Engineering in order to create a robotic golf cart capable of navigating to a specified location by following a paved or off-road path, avoiding obstacles and interacting with spectators.
 This year, the Autonomous Golf Cart Team is endeavoring to improve the computer vision systems, and create a new and innovative means of crowd interaction.

 This project is primarily focused on developing an application for use in a biology laboratory setting.
 Team members Vivek Chalasani, Aaron Jansen, and Mark Pfeffer are working for Dr. Darron Luesse of the Biology Department at SIUE to create this project.
 We are developing a system to automate the calculations that Dr. Luesse and his team have to perform on plant samples.
 Our goal is to create an open source, easy to use application that meets the needs of our client.

-HIRT is an online multi-player game designed to help Illinois emergency response personnel practice safe highway parking procedures.
+HIRT stands for Highway Incident Response Trainer.
+It is an online multi-player game designed to help Illinois emergency response personnel practice safe highway parking procedures.

-We are to develop an interactive video game that will utilize the Nintendo Wii gaming remote that will teach the proper brushing technique in children ages four and five.
+The purpose of this project is to develop an interactive video game that will utilize the Nintendo Wii gaming remote that will teach the proper brushing technique in children ages four and five.
 The game will be designed to appeal to boys and girls in order to encourage game play.
 As the game is played children will progress through levels designed to achieve increased learning and dexterity.
 Involvement translates to more effective unsupervised brushing with incorporation of dental facts that the child learns along the way.
-The long term goal for the game will be for dental offices to incorporate the use of the game to enhance oral hygiene instruction and transfer the learned skills to the home environment.
-This will ultimately reduce the incidence of dental caries.